s0ber/bower-template/README.md

 ### Source files

 You should list your source files in ```gulpfile.coffee```, gulp will use them for building compiled version, and karma will use them for running specs.

+### License

+Don't forget to edit LICENSE file before the release.